philippdieng/philippdieng/README.md

 - 👀 Just looking around
 - 🌱 Ohh look a lil plant
 - 💞️ I love it
-- 📫 How to reach me? ...
-Oh sorry I was distracted
+- 📫 If you ask, i'll answer 🐵

 <!---
 philippdieng/philippdieng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.